Skip to content

 New impetus by young dance talent at PUNCH!
 Festival

 PUNCH! is a fantastic festival.
-It shows how much beauty, news and surprise emerge when the line between dance and performance is dissolved.
+It shows how much beauty, news and surprise is created when the line between dance and performance is dissolved.
 PUNCH! promotes a refreshing view of the world and shakes loose entrenched interpretations.
 The young dance makers and performers show tremendous originality and creativity that you will not only enjoy watching, you will go...

 Marion von Tilzer wins Women's Composition Prize MCN with Rote Schuhe